screeps/docs/source/contributed/advanced_grunt.md

 title: Advanced Grunt Usage
 ---

-{% note info %}
-This article assumes your code is in the `src` directory of your repository.
-{% endnote %}
+Uploading your code with grunt is just the beginning.
+This guide covers numerous enhancements that can be added to your scripts to really get the most out of grunt and make your development easier.

 ## Assumptions